The best of both worlds in the form of a pristine coast and lush hinterland

 Crikey!
 It's a croc!

 The Sunshine Coast is home to 100km of beaches bordered by crystal-clear waters.
-From sheltered bays to some of the world’s most famous breaks, it’s the perfect place to learn or pursue a passion for diving, fishing,sailing, kayaking, jet-skiing, water-skiing, kite-boarding, paddle-boarding, snorkelling, surfing or swimming.
+From sheltered bays to some of the world’s most famous breaks, it’s the perfect place to learn or pursue a passion for diving, fishing, sailing, kayaking, jet skiing, water skiing, kiteboarding, paddleboarding, snorkelling, surfing or swimming.
 And if bucket list experiences are what you want, it doesn’t get much better than swimming with a humpback whale!

 Travel time 40 minutes

 Bus Henry’s Airporter to Noosa meets all flights.
 One-way A$25 (adult), A$15 (child), takes 45 minutes

 Travel time 15 minutes

 TransLink Bus 622 One-way A$6.10 (adult); journey takes one hourBack to top